Healthdirect Free Australian health advice you can count on.

 What is schizophrenia?

 People with schizophrenia often experience stigma in the community, which can be one of their biggest problems.
-Most people find schizophrenia hard to understand and there are many myths about the illness.
-Contrary to popular belief, people with schizophrenia do not have a ‘split personality’.
-Only a very small number of people with schizophrenia become violent but they do have a higher rate of suicide than the general population.
+Many people find this illness hard to understand, and there are many myths about schizophrenia.
+People with schizophrenia do not have a ‘split personality’.
+Only a very small number of people with schizophrenia become violent.
+People with schizophrenia do, however, have a higher rate of suicide than the general population.

-Schizophrenia affects about 1 in 100 people, and the symptoms usually begin in late adolescence or early adulthood.
-It is generally a long-term illness and can cause serious disability when left untreated.
+Schizophrenia affects about 1 in 500 people in Australia.
+Its symptoms usually begin in late adolescence or early adulthood.
+It is generally a long-term illness and can cause serious disability if left untreated.

 What are the symptoms of schizophrenia?

-Schizophrenia has a large variety of symptoms and can seem very different in one person from another.
+Schizophrenia has a large variety of symptoms.
+Some people may experience some symptoms but not others.
 If it’s not treated, schizophrenia may lead to long-term psychosis.

 The main symptoms of schizophrenia are:

-• delusions (believing something that can be proven to be untrue, such as believing you have a microchip implanted in your head)
+• delusions — believing something that can be proven to be untrue, such as believing you have superhuman powers, or can read minds

 What causes schizophrenia?

-If people have a genetic predisposition to schizophrenia, things such as stress or drugs (marijuana, LSD or speed) can trigger the first episode.
+If someone has a genetic predisposition to schizophrenia, things such as stress or drugs (marijuana, LSD or speed) can trigger the first episode.

-Malnutrition, serious infections in pregnancy or birth complications can increase the risk of a child developing schizophrenia later in life, and people who have experienced violence or trauma are also at increased risk.
+Malnutrition, certain serious infections in pregnancy, and birth complications can increase the risk of a child developing schizophrenia later in life.
+People who have experienced violence or trauma are also at an increased risk.

 When should I see my doctor?